Beliavsky/Fortran-Tools/README.md

 [RFortranRcpp](https://github.com/Konrad1991/RFortranRcpp): communication between Fortran, Rcpp and R, by Konrad1991.
 Passing R or Fortran user code to Fortran code from a package.

+[R to Modern Fortran Interface (RFI)](https://github.com/t-kalinowski/RFI): provides .ModernFortran(), an interface similar to .Fortran() but for Fortran 2018, by Tomasz Kalinowski.
+In contrast with .Fortran, R arrays are not passed as naked pointers, but as C descriptors that contain information about rank, shape, element size, type, and memory stride of the array that the Fortran routine can access directly.

 [setup_mex](https://github.com/equipez/setup_mex): provides scripts that attempt to facilitate setting up the MATLAB MEX on macOS or Windows, by Zhang Zaikun.
 For Fortran, it will install (automatically) the Fortran compiler from Intel oneAPI

 [shroud](https://github.com/LLNL/shroud): creates a Fortran or Python interface to a C or C++ library, from LANL.
 It can also create a C API for a C++ library.